Biden administration announces $600M to produce COVID tests and will reopen website to order them

 O’Connell said manufacturers would be able to spread out the 200 million tests they will produce for federal use over 18 months.
 That means that, as demand for home tests rises via the website or at U.S. retailers when COVID cases increase around the country, producers can focus on meeting those orders — but that they will then have an additional outlet for the tests they produce during period when demand declines.

-“We’ve seen every winter, as people move indoors into heated spaces, away from the outside that, over each of the seasons that COVID’s been a concern, that we have seen cases go up,” O’Connell said.

-She added that also “there’s always an opportunity or chance for another variant to come” but “we’re not anticipating that.”
+She also said that each winter since the pandemic began “as people move indoors into heated spaces” cases rise and added that also “there’s always an opportunity or chance for another variant to come” but “we’re not anticipating that.”

 “That’s not why we’re doing this,” O’Connell said.
 “We’re doing this for the fall and winter season ahead and the potential for an increase in cases as a result.”